-Harvest for Hunger is an annual food and funds drive that takes place every March and April.
-Second Harvest organizes the campaign in partnership with the three other food banks in Northern Ohio serving a total of 21 counties.
-This campaign is the largest single campaign of its kind in the country and is a very crucial program for Second Harvest and the region.
-Giant Eagle, Heinen’s and Bueler’s are the cornerstone supporters of this campaign across the region through their CheckOut Hunger initiative in the stores at the cash registers.
+Harvest for Hunger is an annual food and funds drive that takes place every spring.
+Second Harvest organizes the campaign in partnership with the three other Feeding America food banks in Northern Ohio serving a total of 21 counties.
+This campaign is the largest single campaign of its kind in the country and a crucial program for Second Harvest and the region.
+Locally, Giant Eagle and Heinen’s are the cornerstone supporters of this campaign through their CheckOut Hunger initiative in the stores at the cash registers.
 All the major newspapers, TV, cable and radios stations join in as media partners.
-All local companies, businesses, organizations and civic clubs are encouraged to run a campaign to support this effort.
-This year, our goal is to raise 1.25 million meals.
+Companies, businesses, organizations and civic clubs are encouraged to run a campaign and be a part of this important campaign.

 Read more information about the Harvest for Hunger campaign HERE!